 The Nazis & the Holocaust School Trip to Munich & Nuremberg

-Originally founded in the early 12th century, Munich has played a part in all major historical events in Germany and played a significant role in the birth and subsequent rise of the Nazi movement.
+Originally founded in the early 12th century, Munich has played a part in all major historical events in Germany and played a significant role in the birth, and subsequent rise, of the Nazi movement.
 Combine your tour to Munich with an excursion to Nuremberg and your students will stand on the ground where Hitler's attempted coup d'etat and the 1923 party rally occurred.
-A highlight of a school history tour to Munich is the National Socialism and Resistance Walking Tour - which talks about the rise of the National Socialist party, resistance and how today the city deals with the Nazi past.
+A highlight of a school history tour to Munich is the National Socialism and Resistance Walking Tour - which talks about the rise of the National Socialist party, resistance and how the city of today deals with its Nazi past.

 Study Themes: The impact of the Great War and Versailles, Germany and the Weimar Republic, the Beer Hall Putsch, the rise of National Socialism, life under the Nazi regime – repression, prejudice and persecution, retribution and justice – the Nuremberg trials

 Specifications & Topics Supported: History: OCR ‘A’ Germany 1919-1945, AQA ‘B’ Hitler’s Foreign Policy and the Origins of WWII

 With your Bayern public transport ticket your group could take the train to Nuremberg to visit the Documentation Centre of the Nazi Party Rally Grounds and the Memorium Nuremberg Trials

 Fly to Munich and transfer to accommodation, visit National Socialism

 |Day 2||National Socialism and Resistance walking tour, followed by Dachau Concentration camp||Evening meal|

 |Day 3||Train to Nuremberg - Nazi Party Rally Grounds and the Memorium Nuremberg Trials||Evening meal|

 |Day 4||Transfer to airport and fly back to UK|